pmlopes/presentations/index.md

 * Principal Software Engineer @RedHat
 * Eclipse Vert.x core developer
-* Polyglot fluent in Java and JavaScript and others
+* Polyglot fluent in Java, JavaScript and others
-* Game dev, Software Architect, Open Source dev
+* GameDev, Software Architect, Open Source

 Notes:
   Hello everyone and welcome to "bringing order to the chaos" talk.
 My name is Paulo Lopes and I am a principal